Einstein Tower: The 3 SEC Bronze Brain

 A few meters in front of the stairs to the Einstein Tower and set into the pavement of the forecourt is a fist-sized art object, a bronze reproduction of a human brain highly reduced in size, its shiny surface a sign of wear, inscribed with the four characters, 3 SEC.
 It was created by the Berlin artist Volker März, who placed it here and in an identical form in front of the Neurological Institute of the Charité in Berlin.
 The small sculpture refers to a scientific thesis of Ernst Pöppel according to which "the experience of continuity is based on an illusion.
 Continuity arises through the networking of contents, which in each case are represented in a time window of three seconds.
 We reconstruct temporal continuity based on what is represented in the individual islands of consciousness" (translation).
 Taking up this idea, März titled his work "the 3 SEC Bronze Brain – Admonition to the Now – Monument to the continuous present" (translation).

+Digital Exhibition

+With the newest refurbishment of the Einstein Tower, a sign in front was unveiled with an access to the digital exhibition Einsteinturm revisited.
+The exhibition shows how the Einstein Tower was conceived both scientifically and architecturally, and explains, why it needs to be refurbished on a regular basis.